 Trace items from Toddler Restaurant Kit.

-Tear out paper and fold(show toddler how to fold.
+Tear out paper and fold(Show toddler how to fold.
 This is a great fine motor skill activity).

-Let toddler experiment with wadding up the paper and the different texture that it becomes.
+Let toddler experiment with wadding up the paper and the different texture results from wadding.

 Toddler Restaurant Kit Item #6 – Crayons